 Mark your tiles with a marker prior to cutting to reduce waste and frustration!

 For this backsplash design, we used glass tiles, which tend to leave small bits of glass around the saw work area.
-Keep the saw outside as much as possible or in your garage or area that’s easy to sweep up afterwards.
+Keep the saw outside as much as possible or in your garage or area that’s easy to sweep up afterward.

 Cutting Glass Tile

-Filling in small areas
+Filling in Small Areas

 Once you cut out your patterns to work around outlets, corners, or other odd areas, you will probably find a few small spaces that your mesh tile shapes naturally did not cover.
 You’ll need to fill these in with small pieces of tile.